RetroDECK/ES-DE/THEMES-DEV.md

     - Default is `0.5 0.5`
 * `gameselector` - type: STRING
     - If more than one gameselector element has been defined, this property makes it possible to state which one to use.
 If multiple gameselector elements have been defined and this property is missing then the first entry will be chosen and a warning message will be logged.
 If only a single gameselector has been defined, this property is ignored.
 The value of this property must match the `name` attribute value of the gameselector element.
 This property is only needed for the `system` view.
+* `interpolation` - type: STRING
+    - Interpolation method to use when scaling raster images.
+Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
+This property has no effect if the rating element uses scalable vector graphics (SVG) images.
+    - Valid values are `nearest` or `linear`
+    - Default is `nearest`
 * `color` - type: COLOR
     - Multiply each pixel's color by this color.
 For example, an all-white image with `<color>FF0000</color>` would become completely red.
 You can also control the transparency of an image with `<color>FFFFFFAA</color>` - keeping all the pixels their normal color and only affecting the alpha channel.
 * `filledPath` - type: PATH